Miami Players to Watch Against Drake - First Round

 Miami Players to Watch

-Omier averages a team-best 9.7 rebounds per contest.
-He is also putting up 13.6 points and 1.3 assists, shooting 59.1% from the field.
+Omier is tops on his squad in rebounds per contest (9.7), and also averages 13.6 points and 1.3 assists.
+Defensively, he delivers 1 steal and 1.3 blocked shots.

-Jordan Miller posts 15.3 points, 6.2 rebounds and 2.7 assists per game.
-At the other end, he delivers 1.3 steals and 0.3 blocked shots.
+Jordan Miller puts up 15.3 points, 6.2 rebounds and 2.7 assists per contest, shooting 54.1% from the floor and 36% from beyond the arc with 1 made 3-pointers per contest.

-Wooga Poplar is averaging 8.3 points, 1.5 assists and 3.3 rebounds per contest.
+Wooga Poplar is putting up 8.3 points, 1.5 assists and 3.3 rebounds per game.

 Miami Top Performers (Last 10 Games)